KCErb/lucky-hasura-docker/README.md

 Now let's dig into all of the scripts that try to make this whole system reproducible and easy to use.
 In LHD, the `script` directory has two subdirectories: `docker` and `functions`.
 The `functions` are functions that are called by more than one script.
 The `docker` scripts are scripts we copy into docker images and run from within the container.

-Now let's run through the scripts:
+These scripts are the heart of LHD so let's get into some details:

 ### script/up

 The first we'll look at is `up`.
-This brings up the `docker-sync` containers and the services with `up`.
+This brings up the `docker-sync` containers and all of our services with `up`.
 It then sets up the database once postgres is ready (thanks to `wait-for-postgres`) including migrations and seeding the database.
-And after that it sets up Hasura to let us handle the migrations.
+Once that's all in place, it sets up Hasura so that we can do Hasura migrations.

 The main ideas to notice here are